dipmay-biswas/IIESTS-B.Tech-CST-5th-sem/README.md

-# All the Resources for B.Tech CST 5th Semester
+# 🚀 All the Resources for B.Tech CST 5th Semester 📚

-Welcome to the one-stop destination for all your B.Tech CST 5th-semester needs!
-This repository is a treasure trove of resources, including notes, study materials, previous year question papers, class tests, and solutions for the following subjects:
+Welcome to the ultimate hub for B.Tech CST 5th-semester success!
+This repository is your treasure chest, packed with notes, study materials, past papers, class tests, and solutions for the following exciting subjects:

 1. **Microprocessor Based Systems**
 2. **Database Management System**